Last Updated on October 1, 2022 by Chris

-Over the years, Casey has been known for playing a low slung Fender Precision bass, though has also been seen playing Fender Jazz basses too.
+Over the years, Casey has been known for playing Fender basses; a low slung Fender Precision, and he’s also been seen playing Fender Jazz basses too.
 More recently, he has been playing a Duesenberg Starplayer bass and since 2019 has a signature Duesenberg Alliance Dropkick Murphys Series bass.

 Jerry Casale (Devo)

 Above is Devo performing “Uncontrollable Urge“, however, they are best known for their song “Whip It“, but Jerry Casale doesn’t play bass on that song; he plays a synth.

 Devo’s classic lineup consisted of two sets of brothers; Mark and Bob Mothersbaugh (and other brother Jim for a short time), and Gerald (Jerry) and Bob Casale, along with drummer Alan Myers.